DiviProject/atomic-swaps/README.md

   version     print the version of atomicswap

 Flags:
-      --base-rpc-currency string   the base currency (default "bitcoin") --base-rpc-host string       the base currency host of the wallet RPC server (default "localhost") --base-rpc-network string    the base network configuration (default "regtest")
+      --base-confirmations int     the base currency confirmations required to redeem a swap (default 1) --base-rpc-currency string   the base currency (default "bitcoin") --base-rpc-host string       the base currency host of the wallet RPC server (default "localhost") --base-rpc-network string    the base network configuration (default "regtest")